jeonghanlee/zoom-update/README.md

     make backup    : Create backup file if an installation file exists make stop      : Stop a running zoom make start     : Start a zoom
+    make annotate  : Fix for black screen in Zoom when annotation (need xcompmgr)
 ```